 Automatically build new images on base image update

-Best practice guidance - As you use base images for application images, use automation to build new images when the base image is updated.
+Best practice guidance

+As you use base images for application images, use automation to build new images when the base image is updated.
 As those base images typically include security fixes, update any downstream application container images.

 Each time a base image is updated, any downstream container images should also be updated.
 This build process should be integrated into validation and deployment pipelines such as Azure Pipelines or Jenkins.
 These pipelines makes sure that your applications continue to run on the updated based images.
 Once your application container images are validated, the AKS deployments can then be updated to run the latest, secure images.